mr-nati/howtographql/content/graphql/basics/1-graphql-is-the-better-rest.md

 ### No more Over- and Underfetching

 One of the most common problems with REST is that of over- and underfetching.
 This happens because the only way for a client to download data is by hitting endpoints that return _fixed_ data structures.
-It's very difficult to design the API in a way that it's able to provide clients with their exact data needs.
+It's very difficult to design the API in a way that is able to provide clients with the exact data they need.

 > "Think in graphs, not endpoints."
 [Lessons From 4 Years of GraphQL](http://www.graphql.com/articles/4-years-of-graphql-lee-byron) by [Lee Byron](https://twitter.com/leeb), GraphQL Co-Inventor.